 Views provide a way for users to see data in a concise dashboard of charts and reports.
 Each view has one or more pages, which appear as tabs.
 On each page, you can include one or more chart or report widgets to display data.
-You assign default views to user groups, so when users log in to the HPE Consumption Analytics Portal they see the view you have created for them.
+You assign default views to user groups, so when users log in to the HPE Consumption Analytics platform they see the view you have created for them.
 This flexibility enables you to design views that suit the needs of different users and groups at your company.

 The following video helps you understand what a view is, and the describes the components of a view: